taosdata/TDengine/docs/en/13-orgs/sso-azure-ad/index.md

 ### Step 2: Make sure you're using the Microsoft Entra tenant that contains your subscription:

 1. In the Azure portal toolbar, select the Directories + subscriptions icon.
-2. On the Portal settings | Directories + subscriptions page, find your Microsoft Entra directory that contains your subscription in the Directory name list, and then select Switch button next to it.
+2. On the Portal settings | Directories + subscriptions page, find your Microsoft Entra directory that contains your subscription in the Directory list, and then select Switch button next to it.

    ![Azure Portal settings](./azure-portal-settings.webp)
    <center><figcaption>Figure 2.
 Switch Microsoft Entra tenant</figcaption></center>